 Whilst there is no formal work placement, there is a compulsory work based learning opportunity, entitled work volunteering and criminological issues for students who have secured two hours per week (or equivalent) volunteering or work experience for the duration of the 12 week module.
 The module aims to inform students about developments within current criminal justice policy and to encourage them to critically assess the role of their chosen organisation within this context and future employability.

 All members of the core Criminology teaching team are either Fellows or Senior Fellows of the United Kingdom's Higher Education Academy, which promotes excellence in higher education teaching.
-The teams commitment to teaching is further evidenced by the shortlisting of the State Crime e-Testimony Project created by Dr Kristian Lasslett for the Times Higher Education Awards 2014 in the Outstanding ICT Initiative of the Year category and Dr John Topping's winning of the Ulster University Student Union Learning and Teaching Award for Excellence in Feedback and Assessment 2015.
+The teams commitment to teaching is further evidenced by the shortlisting of the State Crime e-Testimony Project created by Dr Kristian Lasslett for the Times Higher Education Awards 2014 in the Outstanding ICT Initiative of the Year category.

 Fees and funding